alexbond0x/private-fhe-bonds/DEPLOYMENT.md

-# Vercel Deployment Guide for Private FHE Bonds
+# Deployment Guide for FHE Bond Exchange

-This guide provides step-by-step instructions for deploying the Private FHE Bonds platform to Vercel.
+This guide provides step-by-step instructions for deploying the FHE Bond Exchange platform to Vercel.

 ## Prerequisites